 Read our tips for house guest etiquette at Christmas.

-Why we say ‘yes’
+Why we say ‘yes’ to family

 Most of us are programmed to be ‘nice’ to other people.
 Experts show us how to toughen up.